gowrishankar-m-n/GS-GameStation/README.md

 - 🎯 Modern landing page design
 - 🕹️ Game and mod showcase sections
 - 📦 Download buttons for each release
-- 📱 Fully responsive for mobile and desktop
-- 🧑‍💻 Built using React with clean, modular components
+- 🧑‍💻 Built using HTML, CSS

 ---